spiral/docs/database/access.md

 Follow the configuration instructions [here](/database/overview.md).

 ## Access the Database
-Once DBAL component is configured properly you can access your databases in controllers and services multiple ways:
+Once DBAL component configured properly, you can access your databases in controllers and services multiple ways:

 ```php
 namespace App\Controller;